-Whyte Avenue Psychological Assessments & Wellness is proudly located in the Whyte Avenue Wellness Centre in South Edmonton, just east of
+Whyte Avenue Psychological Assessment & Wellness is proudly located in the Whyte Avenue Wellness Centre in South Edmonton, just east of

 the Mill Creek Ravine and west of the Bonnie Doon Mall on 82nd (Whyte) Avenue.

 We provide a safe, neutral, and supportive environment for Edmontonians dealing with psychological and mental health concerns to enhance their mental well-being in all areas of work and personal life.

 Dr. Kimberly Brodeur is a registered Clinical Psychologist and Neuropsychologist working from the Whyte Avenue Wellness Centre in Edmonton, Alberta, Canada.
 She is a brain health advocate who integrates various therapeutic techniques into her work, including cognitive-behavioural therapy and mindfulness training.

 Dr. Brodeur specializes in neuropsychological assessment and rehabilitation psychology.
 She has experience treating psychiatric, medical, and neurological conditions.
 Dr. Brodeur always emphasizes individual strengths and helps Clients work towards improving their overall health, quality of life, and well-being.EDUCATION

 After graduating with a Bachelor of Science (B.Sc.) from the University of Alberta (UofA), she obtained her master’s and doctorate degrees at Pacific University in Oregon with training at Legacy Good Samaritan Rehabilitation Hospital and Oregon Health and Sciences University (OHSU).
 She completed an accredited internship in the Faculty of Medicine at the University of Manitoba and then became a registered member of the College of Alberta Psychologists.EXPERIENCE